7 Kefir Benefits for your Health (plus How to Make)

 Contraindications

-Kefir is contraindicated for patients with gastrointestinal cancer.
-It should not be consumed 2 hours before or after taking medicines with bisphosphonate, fluorides or tetracyclines, as it can interfere with the absorption of these medications.
-Kefir fermentation leads to a small production of alcohol in the body, and therefore can be harmful for people with liver diseases.
+Kefir should not be consumed by people with gastrointestinal cancer.
+It should also not be taken 2 hours before or after medications like bisphosphonates, fluorides, or tetracyclines, as it may interfere with absorption.
+Because fermentation produces small amounts of alcohol, kefir can be harmful for people with liver disease.

 Possible side effects

-Excessive kefir intake can also cause problems such as abdominal pain and diarrhea, which is why more than 1 glass of kefir per day is not recommended.
+Excessive kefir intake can cause abdominal pain and diarrhea.
+It is not recommended to drink more than one glass of kefir per day.